Jeff Gordon: Early Sprint Cup (2008–2013)

-In 2013, Gordon made his 700th consecutive Cup start in the Bojangles' Southern 500; Gordon finished 3rd, marking his 300th career top-5 finish.
+In 2013, Gordon made his seven-hundredth consecutive Cup start in the Bojangles' Southern 500; Gordon finished third, marking his three-hundredth career top-five finish.
 At Dover, Gordon finished 3rd, tying David Pearson for third all-time in top-five finishes with 301.
 In qualifying for the Federated Auto Parts 400, Gordon set a track record with a lap speed of 130.599 mph and a time of 20.674 seconds for his first pole of 2013 and fifth at Richmond, breaking the tie with Mark Martin for most poles at the track among active drivers.
 Gordon's winning a pole in 21 consecutive seasons set a NASCAR record.
 However, despite finishing 8th, Gordon was winless and was knocked out of the Chase initially by finishing one point behind Joey Logano.
 On September 13, it was announced that Gordon would be added into the Chase after it was found that Logano's team had collaborated with David Gilliland's Front Row Motorsports team for Gilliland to give up a spot to Logano so that Logano could secure his tenth-place position over Gordon.
 At the Martinsville race, Gordon won his first race of 2013 and first at Martinsville since 2005.